 - Stress associated with the responsibilities of parenting

 - Times of serious illness, accidents or hospitalizations

 - The loss of housing or inadequate housing

 How can I participate?

-Crisis Child Care is available 24-hours per day, 7 days a week.
-Childcare is provided for up to 72 hours per admission and families may use the services for up to 20 days per year at no cost.
+Crisis Child Care is available by calling Child Abuse Prevention Services between 8:00 am and 4:30 pm Monday through Friday (641.752.1730).
+Childcare is provided for up to 72 hours per admission, based on each individual family’s needs.
 Crisis Child Care is for an emergency situation and is not a substitute for routine day care.